Particular/docs.particular.net/nservicebus/upgrades/5to6/transaction-configuration.md

 ## Controlling transaction scope options

-Version 6 allows transaction scope options to be configured at the transport level.
+NServiceBus version 6 allows transaction scope options to be configured at the transport level.
 Setting isolation level and timeout can now be done with the following:

 snippet: 5to6TransportTransactionScopeOptions

 ## Wrapping handlers execution in a transaction scope

-Version 6 comes with a unit of work that wraps execution of handlers in a transaction scope, which can now be done with this API:
+NServiceBus version 6 comes with a unit of work that wraps execution of handlers in a transaction scope, which can now be done with the following API:

 snippet: 5to6WrapHandlersExecutionInATransactionScope

 ## Forwarding messages to error queue when transactions are disabled

-When transactions are disabled and if any errors are encountered during the processing of the message then the messages will be forwarded to the error queue.
-In Version 5, this message would have been lost.
-For more details, read the [new behavior changes in Version 6](/transports/transactions.md#transactions-unreliable-transactions-disabled).
+When transactions are disabled and if any errors are encountered during the processing of the message, then the messages will be forwarded to the error queue.
+In NServiceBus version 5, this message would have been lost.
+For more details, read the [new behavior changes in version 6](/transports/transactions.md#transactions-unreliable-transactions-disabled).

 ## Suppressing the ambient transaction

-`config.Transactions().DoNotWrapHandlersExecutionInATransactionScope()` has been removed since transaction scopes are no longer used by non DTC transports to delay the dispatch of all outgoing operations until handlers have been executed.
+`config.Transactions().DoNotWrapHandlersExecutionInATransactionScope()` has been removed since transaction scopes are no longer used by non-DTC transports to delay the dispatch of all outgoing operations until handlers have been executed.

-In Version 6, handlers will only be wrapped in a [TransactionScope](https://msdn.microsoft.com/en-us/library/system.transactions.transactionscope.aspx) if the given transport chooses to do so.
+In NServiceBus version 6, handlers will be wrapped in a [TransactionScope](https://msdn.microsoft.com/en-us/library/system.transactions.transactionscope.aspx) only if the given transport chooses to do so.
 Transports that do this in their default configuration include [MSMQ](/transports/msmq/) and [SQL Server](/transports/sql/).
 This means that performing storage operations against data sources that also support transaction scopes will escalate to a distributed transaction.
 Opting out of this behavior can be done with the following:

 snippet: 5to6DoNotWrapHandlersInTransaction

-For more information see [Transport transaction - Sends atomic with Receive](/transports/transactions.md#transactions-transport-transaction-sends-atomic-with-receive).
+For more information see [Transport transaction - sends atomic with receive](/transports/transactions.md#transactions-transport-transaction-sends-atomic-with-receive).

-Version 6 leans on native transport transaction and the new [batched dispatch](/nservicebus/messaging/batched-dispatch.md) support to achieve the same level of consistency with better performance.
+NServiceBus version 6 leans on native transport transactions and the new [batched dispatch](/nservicebus/messaging/batched-dispatch.md) support to achieve the same level of consistency with better performance.

 Suppressing the ambient transaction created by the MSMQ and SQL Server transports can still be achieved by creating a custom pipeline behavior with a suppressed transaction scope.